marcelrienks/Prosperity/docs/README.md

 ---

-**Documentation Suite Status:** ✅ Complete and Ready for Development
+**Documentation Suite Status:** ✅ Complete
 **Last Comprehensive Review:** October 15, 2025
-**Next Review Scheduled:** After Core Development completion

 ---

-*This documentation provides a complete foundation for building the Prosperity portfolio management application.
-All requirements, architecture, and workflows are documented and ready to guide development.*
+*This documentation provides a complete foundation for the Prosperity portfolio management application.
+All requirements, architecture, and workflows are documented.*